Alex11212121/Bachelor_Thesis/README.md

 # Bachelor_Thesis

-This is the online repository for the bachelor thesis of Alexandre Kobrin at the University of St. Gallen, supervised by professor Roland Fuess.
+This is the online repository for the bachelor thesis of Alexandre Kobrin at the University of St. Gallen, supervised by Prof. Roland Fuess.
 Both Appenix A and B are stored in their original format.

 ### Appendix
 Appendix A and B are both originally not in a pdf format.
 They were submitted as such to be uploadable in compas.
 The Jupyter Notebook and R Markdown files are included in the Appendix file.